Lebanese Women's Football League: All-time top scorers

 Bold denotes players still playing in the Lebanese Women's Football League.

 Media coverage

-In October 2022, the LFA and FIFA signed an agreement to broadcast all matches in the Lebanese Women's Football League, Lebanese Second Division and Lebanese Super Cup, and some Lebanese Premier League games, through the FIFA+ platform.
+In October 2022, the LFA and FIFA signed an agreement to broadcast all matches in the Lebanese Women's Football League through the FIFA+ platform.

 Transfer regulations

 Players may only be transferred during transfer windows that are set by the Lebanese Football Association.
 The two transfer windows run from 1 February to 16 March and from 5 to 25 May.